 balance roundrobin line specifies the load balancing algorithm, which is detailed in the Load Balancing Algorithms section.

-mode http specifies that layer 7 proxying will be used, which is explained in Types of Load Balancing section.
+mode http specifies that layer 7 proxying will be used, which is explained in the Types of Load Balancing section.

 check option at the end of the